 The PG&E bankruptcy claim form is not the same thing as a settlement claim form.
 Where there is a global or class action settlement, sometimes individuals need to fill out a claim form in order to receive monetary or other benefits under the settlement.

 In contrast to a settlement claim form, which is often the end of the legal process, a bankruptcy claim form may only be the start of the legal process.
 When PG&E or another entity files for bankruptcy, anyone with legal claims against the company must file a proof of claim before the deadline set by the bankruptcy court.
-Here, the judge has set an October 21st deadline for all claims to be filed against PG&E. Once a company is in bankruptcy court, all claims not filed by the deadline are wiped out.
+Here, the judge has set a December 31st deadline for all claims to be filed against PG&E. Once a company is in bankruptcy court, all claims not filed by the deadline are wiped out.

 What is a 410 “proof of claim” for PG&E?